sangwooksuh/comp-geo-final-project/README.md

    - Pseudocode adapted from class slides.
    - Choice of internal variables (t, m, r) are visualized on the first line as a comment.
    - Red represents the current convex hull candidates.
 Blue/yellow represents important points to highlight in the algorithm.
 Other Colors are chosen at random, to represent the paritions and their respective convex hulls.
+   - Visually highlights paritioning, convex hulls of the partitions, candiates (q_j's) from each partition, choosing the next p_i from the candidates, testing for termination.

 Example: